Quinte West: Place of origin

-As of 2015, 7% of the population of Quinte West are immigrants, 4.4% of the total population having migrated prior to 1981.
-80% of the immigrant population migrated from Asia.
-Of the whole population, 64.8% of Quinte West residents had not moved homes within 5 years prior to 2015.
+As of 2021, 7.6% of the population of Quinte West are immigrants, 3.9% of the total population having migrated prior to 1980.
+45% of the recent immigrant population migrated from Asia.
+Of the whole population, 4.6% of Quinte West is a visible minority.

 Religion

-The population of Trenton is largely Christian, although a small Jewish community exists in Quinte West and the surrounding area, with a synagogue operating in neighbouring Belleville.
+The population of Trenton is largely Christian (54.3% as of 2021) and non-religious (43.8% as of 2021), and a small Jewish community exists in Quinte West and the surrounding area, with a synagogue operating in neighbouring Belleville.
 There is also a small Muslim community, with a mosque in Belleville and a recently opened mosque in Trenton.